Nemytskii neural operator: a nonlinear model reduction method for parametrized partial differential equations: Nemytskii neural operator with online adaptation

-It is important to note that online training typically can be carried out very efficiently, and the reason for this is two-fold.
-First, as mentioned in Section \ref{sec:offline}, the network $U$ has been deliberately kept small in both depth and width, and so the dimensionality of the parameter space is modest.
+It is important to note that online training typically can be carried out very efficiently, owing to several factors.
+First, as mentioned in Section \ref{sec:offline}, the network $\Phi$ has been deliberately kept small in both depth and width, and so the dimensionality of the parameter space is modest.
 For example, in Section \ref{sec:burgers}, a network with a single hidden layer of 5 neurons is used to reconstruct the solution of the Burgers' equation.
-Second, in most cases, $\bdtheta_U^*$ provides a good initial guess for the training procedure, so that the number of iterations can be significantly reduced.
+Second, the evaluation and optimization of the PINN loss requires the computation of the reconstructed NN-based solution and its derivatives (with respect to both spatial variables and network parameters) at a large number of collocation points.
+Following Proposition 2, the NNO formulation provides pointwise explicit expressions for both the spatial and the parameter gradients, considerably reducing the computational cost of optimizing the loss.
+Finally, in most cases, $\bdtheta_\mathrm{SA}^*$ provides a good initial guess for the training procedure, so that the number of iterations can be significantly reduced.